jerryhgladinet/docs/admin/source/chapter03.rst

     AZURE AD SETTINGS

-After that go to the Applications section of the company Azure AD web portal
+After that go to the Applications section of the company Azure AD web portal.

 .. figure:: _static/image239.png
     :align: center